 If even that is too child-infested to your liking, you can always escape the parks for a bit and check out Downtown Disney, an area full of upscale shops, restaurants, and bars that far and away have a much more mature vibe than the parks.

-Some particular stand-outs are nightly live jazz at Brennan’s Jazz Kitchen (check out the performance schedule here) or the crazy antics at one of the best tiki bars I’ve ever been to, Trader Sam’s Enchanted Tiki Bar – make sure to go when it first opens at 4 pm to snag a seat at the bar (note that Sam’s is a little bit further outside the parks by the Disneyland Hotel, but easily within walking distance or perhaps even by the trusty monorail?).
+Alternatively, Trader Sam’s Enchanted Tiki Bar was one of the best tiki bars I’ve ever been to.
+Just make sure to go when it first opens at 4 pm to snag a seat at the bar (note that Sam’s is a little bit further outside the parks by the Disneyland Hotel, but easily within walking distance or perhaps even by the trusty monorail?).

 If all else fails, make sure to end your day with a serving of the infamous Dole Whip, an airy soft-serve pineapple cup of pure unadulterated (and non-dairy!) joy.
-Considering you just walked 30,000 steps, may have spotted Kanye, and totally gamed the FastPass system, treat yourself with a Dole Whip float, with the tangy frozen confection smothered with pineapple juice and topped with a maraschino cherry and a tropical umbrella.
+Considering you just walked 30,000 steps, may have spotted Kanye, and totally gamed the single rider line perk, treat yourself with a Dole Whip float, with the tangy frozen confection smothered with pineapple juice and topped with a maraschino cherry and a tropical umbrella.